 The Barrow Cadbury Trust believes that migrants and refugees should be treated in a fair and dignified manner.
-The aim of the migration programme is to promote an immigration system that is fair to both migrants and established residents and facilitate a policy and public debate on migration and integration that is based on shared values as well as evidence.
+The aim of the migration programme is to promote an immigration system that is fair to both migrants and established residents, as well as to facilitate a policy and public debate on migration and integration based on shared values as well as evidence.

 Theory of change: